hmrc/safety-and-security-import-service-guide/source/documentation/api-reference.html.md

 ### Getting an outcome

 This endpoint is used to retrieve the details for an individual Entry Summary Declaration (ENS).
-You will need to ensure that you retrieve a list of unacknowledged advanced notifications as well as outcomes.

 The path parameter contains the correlation ID that was returned in response to the  declaration itself: